terrastruct/TALA/README.md

 ## Installation

-TALA is freely installable and locally runnable for evaluation.
-You'll need an API token from your Terrastruct account to run it out of evaluation mode.

 ### Prerequisites

 You should install D2 first.
 TALA is installed as a standalone binary in your path which